E-commerce Website Redesign

 New Visual Identity: Bringing Knobs to Life Online

-I began by selecting a typeface that reflects Knobs' personality while keeping readability and accessibility at the forefront.
-After exploring a few options, I landed on Helvetica Neue—a typeface that's clean, modern, and flexible enough to balance both fashion-forward aesthetics and practical UI needs.
+I developed a visual system that bridges Knobs' vibrant in-store energy with Michael's need for clarity and usability.
+I landed on Helvetica Neue, a typeface that's clean, modern, and flexible enough to balance both fashion-forward aesthetics and practical UI needs.

-I began by selecting a typeface that reflects Knobs' personality while keeping readability and accessibility at the forefront.
-After exploring a few options, I landed on Helvetica Neue—a typeface that's clean, modern, and flexible enough to balance both fashion-forward aesthetics and practical UI needs.
+I developed a visual system that bridges Knobs' vibrant in-store energy with Michael's need for clarity and usability.
+I landed on Helvetica Neue, a typeface that's clean, modern, and flexible enough to balance both fashion-forward aesthetics and practical UI needs.

 The Final Design